Last week saw some serious shake-ups in the New Hampshire campaigns of three Republican presidential candidates.

 Then, mid-week, word spread that Andrew Hemingway, chairman of the Republican Liberty Caucus of New Hampshire, a local Tea Party group, had resigned to join Newt Gingrich's team as its New Hampshire director, giving the former House Speaker's campaign a local presence it had sorely been lacking.

 But the biggest news came on Friday, when word leaked out that all five of Michele Bachmann's paid campaign staffers had quit en masse.
 That led to a rather embarrassing exchange where Bachmann's national director denied they had quit.
-The New Hampshire staffers then issued a joint statement Monday explaining why they felt the need to leave, which the national campaign again attempted to discredit.
+The New Hampshire staffers then Monday explaining why they felt the need to leave, which the national campaign again attempted to discredit.

 The campaign shuffling highlighted the need for a strong grassroots campaign, as well as the importance of listening to the people on the ground.

 Had Bachmann listened to her New Hampshire staffers, for example, she might have chosen not to avoid the state for three months, just as her poll numbers were on the rise here.

 “It’s important to listen to the people on the ground in the state," said Chris Buck, former New Hampshire state director for Thad McCotter.
 "Ideally, what you want if you’re running a multi-state operation, you want state directors to be directors.
 What the national campaign should be doing is articulating a national message strategy and setting the budgets in line with what they expect to raise, stepping back and letting each state operate autonomously.

 "This is the way businesses do it," he added.
 "I don’t think that happened in the Bachmann camp.
 They didn’t even hear from the national team for the majority of the month of September.
 That’s not effective communication.”